Right Arrow

 How Video Analytics Accelerates SMED Implementation in Manufacturing

-This article explores how video analytics is revolutionizing Single-Minute Exchange of Dies (SMED) in manufacturing.
-It details the transition from manual, inconsistent changeover measurements to automated, data-driven optimization.
-Readers learn how video analytics and AI eliminate hidden process waste, ensure SOP compliance, and provide measurable ROI through improved OEE, reduced changeover times, and streamlined compliance.
-The article outlines best practices, implementation tips, and answers key FAQs for innovation and continuous improvement leaders.
+This article explores how video analytics accelerates Single-Minute Exchange of Dies (SMED) in manufacturing.
+It details the shift from manual, inconsistent changeover measurements to automated, data-driven optimization.
+Readers learn how video analytics and AI surface and reduce hidden process waste, drive SOP compliance, and deliver measurable ROI through improved OEE, reduced changeover times, and streamlined compliance.
+The article outlines best practices and implementation tips for innovation and continuous improvement leaders.

 By